 Sampling and integrating along the ray is the most computationally expensive stage in neural rendering.
-Vanilla sampling strategy in NeRF, which explores the entire 3D volume, not only wastes a lot of computation in empty space but also brings redundant points far away from the real surface, leading to blurry and wrong geometry.
-To this end, we propose a Geometry-Aware Dynamic Sampling Scheme (GADS) to realize more accurate and efficient sampling.
-We show the samples of GADS and NeRF in Fig.~\ref{sampling illu} (b) and (c).
-The main idea of GADS is two-fold: 1) leveraging the coarse geometry estimated from input images to get a geometry-aware sampling interval, and 2) a dynamic \emph{\emph{\emph{Predict-then-Refine}}} sampling strategy to adaptively sample points that are most likely to be close to the geometry surface.
-Note that GADS realizes both high efficiency and geometry accuracy.
+The vanilla sampling strategy in NeRF, which explores the entire 3D volume, not only wastes a lot of computation in empty space but also brings redundant points far away from the real surface, leading to blurry and wrong geometry.
+To this end, we propose a Depth-Aware Dynamic Sampling scheme (DADS) to realize more accurate and efficient sampling.
+We show the samples of DADS and NeRF in Fig.~\ref{sampling illu} (b) and (c).
+The main idea of DADS is two-fold: (\textit{i}) leveraging the depth prior estimated from input images to get a depth-aware sampling interval, and (\textit{ii}) a dynamic \emph{\emph{\emph{Predict-then-Refine}}} sampling strategy to adaptively sample points that are most likely to be close to the geometry surface.
+Note that DADS realizes both high efficiency and geometry accuracy.